So, you’ve decided to grow a vegetable garden but aren’t sure where to start? Read on to learn more about how to start a

 First, you must begin the planning stages.
-Typically, the planning is done during the fall or winter months, allowing you plenty of time to figure out what you want and where you want it.
-You will need to learn more about your particular climate and soil conditions.
+Typically, planning is done during the fall or winter months, allowing you plenty of time to figure out what you want and where you want it.
+You’ll need to learn more about your particular climate and soil conditions.
 Also, educate yourself on the different types of vegetables and their individual requirements.

 Using the non-gardening season to plan will not only help you find useful information, but you can find out whether or not particular plants are worth your time since some varieties require more maintenance than others.
 Vegetable guides provide information on specific plants, planting times, depths, and spacing requirements.

 Choose a location in an area that will not blot the landscape after growing season has faded.
 Locate your garden near an ample water source and preferably close to your home.
 Doing so will help ensure that garden chores don’t go undone.
 Make sure there is adequate sunlight in an area with good drainage.

 Once you have established a site for your vegetable garden, consider its layout.
 Do you want a small or large garden?
 Does your location permit room for a plot of rows, small beds, or containers?
 Sketch it out and begin listing the types of vegetables you want to grow.

-Be sure to choose vegetable plants that will accommodate your own family needs; try to resist selecting crops with which you don’t really like or won’t eat.
+Be sure to choose vegetable plants that will accommodate your own family needs; try to resist selecting crops you don’t really like or won’t eat.
 For those you do enjoy, avoid over planting, unless you plan on preserving them.

 Soil prep and planting

-Work the soil with compost so that it rich with organic matter.
-If you are starting crops from seed, you need to be done well before planting time.
+Work the soil with compost so that it is rich with organic matter.
+If you are starting crops from seed indoors, you need to be done well before planting time.
 Otherwise, sow seeds or set plants in the garden at their appropriate planting times.
 Your best bet is to start small until you get a feel for what you’re doing.